 Q.2 What is the UPSC syllabus for UPSC Exam?

 Ans.2 UPSC gives syllabus with its notification of Exam.
-You can find UPSC syllabus for Civil Services Preliminary Exams by clicking on above given link and UPSC syllabus for mains is given below.
+You can find UPSC syllabus for Civil Services Exams by clicking on given links.

 UPSC Syllabus for Preliminary Examination :